staeter/work-in-progress/dialogue.md

   - Has clear and uniform naming conventions
   - Standard formatting enforced by the compiler
   - Standard formatting avoids indentation pyramids
+- Joins developer and designer's work
+  - The code is the single source of truth
+  - GUI enables designers to edit view code
 - Built for distributed architecture (*distributed*)
   - [ORDT](http://archagon.net/blog/2018/03/24/data-laced-with-history/) as first class citizen
   - Enable distributed computations for heavy algorithms